Israel – Brazil Tax Treaty

 Joint-Stock Company (JSC)

-This business corporation can be formed with public or private capital, with at least two shareholders for small companies and three shareholders for large ones.
-Shareholders can be individuals or legal entities, Brazilian or foreign.
-No minimum capital is required, but shareholders must contribute 10% of the share price in cash.
-Voting power is based on the number of shares owned.
+A JSC, or Sociedade Anônima (S.A.) in Portugues-BR, is a business corporation that can be formed with public or private capital, with at least two shareholders, who can be individuals or legal entities, Brazilian or foreign.
+There is no minimum capital requirement, but shareholders must contribute 10% of the share price in cash.
+Shareholders’ voting power is based on the number of shares owned.

 Eireli (Sole Proprietorship)